 A commitment of your time to this course is essential.
 Regular attendance is expected and will be necessary for successful completion of the course.
 You are responsible for any assignment made during class.
 If you are absent, it is your responsibility to email the instructor or contact a classmate who was in class.
-NO late work will be accepted and you will lose credit for that assignment.
-Deadlines, for class purposes, are at the beginning of class the day work is due, unless otherwise designated.
 Do not come late to class.
-My office hours are listed on page 1.
-Follow professional procedures as you would for a job.
+My office hours are on page 1 of this syllabus.
+During class, please follow professional procedures as you would for a job.
 Punctuality is essential; class attendance is expected and will be noted.

-Department policy on absences is as follows: Students will not be penalized for three absences unless an assignment or exam has been missed.
+Department policy on absences is as follows: Students will not be penalized for three absence unless an assignment or exam has been missed.
 Beginning with absence #4, one letter grade will be deducted from the final grade of the course.
 Each succeeding absence will result in an additional letter grade loss.
+Excused absences include illness for which a doctor's visit was made, hospitalization, or other unavoidable situations for which students must give written evidence.